As a car owner who takes pride in doing his own repairs, my articles focus on helping other vehicle owners handle DIY projects.

-Recently I picked up a 1999.5 MKIV Jetta 2.
-Slow, and as good as the thing looked, it ran like sh*t.
-After replacing the downpipe and cat (this car failed emissions hard) I was getting error code 16518, "No Activity Bank 1 Sensor 1" on my VAG-COM.
+Recently, I picked up a 1999 MKIV Jetta 2.
+It was slow and, as good as the thing looked, it ran like sh*t.
+After replacing the downpipe and cat (this car failed emissions hard), I was getting error code 16518, "No Activity Bank 1 Sensor 1" on my VAG-COM.
 As well as 16521, "Bank 1 Sensor 2 Signal Intermittent," which I wasn't too concerned about.

 After pulling out the first sensor and seeing the date of 1999, I knew this thing was rotten like an outhouse.
 So, like anyone else trying to save a buck in this economy, I went to the World Wide Web and found my solution: I just had to soak this bad boy in gas for a few days and it would run like new!
 Nope!
 Fail.
 Maybe it works for some, but it definitely did not work for me.

-If you have read my other DIY's you know I'm all about saving money, and 02 sensors are not cheap.
-For a "narrowband" oxygen sensor—I have no idea what that means, so don't ask— the price ranges from $70-$200 depending what you buy and where you buy it from.
+If you have read my other DIY, you know I'm all about saving money, and 02 sensors are not cheap.
+For a "narrowband" oxygen sensor—I have no idea what that means, so don't ask— the price ranges from $70-$200 depending on what you buy and where you buy it from.
 Add on another $150 if you're having the dealership change it for you.
-Sorry, but even $70 is too much for me, for a sensor.
+Sorry, but even $70 for a sensor is too much for me.

 So once again, I come through with another cheap DIY for all you others that refuse to pay VW prices.

-After hours on the World Wide Web, the cheapest option I could find was a universal 02 sensor for 67.99 at AutoZone.
-I also came across some posts for VW's, BMW's, and Mercs all stating that they were using cheap Ford oxygen sensors, and replacing the harness plug, like you would have to do with the universal 02 sensor anyway.
+After hours online, the cheapest option I could find was a universal 02 sensor for 67.99 at AutoZone.
+I also came across some posts for VWs, BMWs, and Mercs all stating that they were using cheap Ford oxygen sensors and replacing the harness plug like you would have to do with the universal 02 sensor anyway.
 I could not find any documentation on someone using this sensor on an MKIV, but others stated it works great on their MKIII, so for the greater good of mankind I gave it a go.

 The sensor is Bosch part #15718, sold at Advance Auto for 47.99.
 47.99!!!!
 That was way too much for my cheap a**!!!.
 I added in a can of Liquid Wrench to get it up to $50, and used a coupon code ("RETMENOT123") for $20 off.
 My total: $35.